progressions/rpg_manager/README.md

 This is a simple app for tracking health of multiple characters in a tabletop roleplaying game.

+Part of the objective of this app is to learn more about websockets using ActionCable.
+It uses websockets to keep information up to date on all players' screens, and to provide any other updates necessary.

 ## Current Features

+* Make encounters private or public
+* Notifications when players join or leave an encounter
 * Add/remove characters to an encounter
 * Track hit points in the encounter
 * Manage multiple encounters